100% accurate and properly formatted addresses.

 How to leverage good address data?

-Good address data is like gold to a school marketing and enrolments officer; it can be used to gain insight on the target audience, analyse marketing activity and create location specific campaigns.
+Good address data is like gold to a school marketing and enrolments officer.
+It can be used to gain insight into the target audience, analyse marketing activity and create location-specific campaigns.

 Address validation goes one step further in visualising the data using geocoding, so you can clearly see which locations are more successful than others.
 Take for example, there is one area of your local region which is booming with enrolments, ask yourself: why is that area so popular?